Zika virus infection: guidance for primary care

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email firstname.lastname@example.org.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

-This guidance summarises key advice for those working in primary care, since they may be consulted by patients, including pregnant women, who are travelling to or returning from countries that are part of this outbreak (ie those countries with active Zika transmission).
+This guidance summarises essential advice for those working in primary care, since they may be consulted by patients, including pregnant women, who are travelling to or returning from countries that have a high or moderate risk of Zika virus transmission.

 Published: 4 February 2016